- In 2017, Jeff Bezos surpassed Bill Gates to become the richest person in the world, and in 2018, did the same as the richest American.

 It appears that Bezos has been looking for worthy candidates for his philanthropy, however.
 On June 15, 2017, Bezos tweeted out a request.
 “This tweet is a request for ideas.
 I’m thinking about a philanthropy strategy that is the opposite of how I mostly spend my time — working on the long term,” the long tweet began.
 The tweet got 48,000 comments, many of which were requests for funding.

 With Honor previously aimed to help elect at least 20 American military veterans in November, and now seeks to help elect 100 or more candidates in 2020.
 The organization’s long-term goal is that by 2030 and beyond, “principled veterans represent a significant percentage of elected positions and American government is less polarized and more effective.”

 Started in July 1995, Amazon offers a slew of products and services to customers around the globe, which helped it become the fastest company ever to reach $100 billion in annual sales — a feat achieved in 2015.

-Amazon issued an IPO in May 1997, but the man behind the online retail giant still retains 17 percent ownership in the company.
+Amazon issued an IPO in May 1997, but the man behind the online retail giant still retains about 16 percent ownership in the company.
 Amazon is Bezos’ main focus, but the consumer-friendly company is not his only business venture.